joergschultzelutter/arrl-extra-class-notes/README.md

 $Xc$ = $${1} \over {2 * \pi * f * c}$$ = ≈ $−j395.1\Omega$

 The impedance of a capacitor has a negative j value. --> 300 right, 400 down

+## E5 B11

+What is the phase angle between the voltage across and the current through a series RLC circuit if XC is 25 ohms, R is 100 ohms, and XL is 50 ohms?

+- A. 76 degrees with the voltage leading the current
+- B. 14 degrees with the voltage leading the current
+- C. 76 degrees with the voltage lagging the current
+- D. 14 degrees with the voltage lagging the current

+Answer: B

+phase angle ϕ=$$ tan−1 {XL−XCR}\over R$$

+If the angle is positive, then the voltage is leading.

+Test Tip: ALL the answers to these questions are 14 degrees.
+For the test, remember: if XC>XL, voltage lags.